dagster-io/dagster/examples/quickstart_etl/README.md

 We've defined a daily schedule in [quickstart_etl/repository.py](./quickstart_etl/repository.py) for all assets that are defined in the [quickstart_etl/assets/](./quickstart_etl/assets) sub-module.

 <TODO>
-So, now in the UI, click "metrics_report_job". you will find the job has a schedule  .
+So, now in the UI, click "all_assets_job". you will find the job has a schedule  .
 Turn on the schedule.
 <p align="center">
     <img height="500" src="https://user-images.githubusercontent.com/4531914/200672130-dd2f0cdc-e767-448b-9ed0-b05eaa4a9c69.png">
 </p>